venam/blog/_posts/2015-09-25-group-work.markdown

-I administer it in a very democratic and loose manner.
+I administer in a very democratic and loose manner.
 It's a small group so it's easy to ask everyone's opinion before taking decisions.
 A small group creates strong bonds.